OUR PROGRAMS

 THRIVE THRU

 We provide 100 hot meals out our back door to anyone who may need one.
-Upcoming meal dates are Nov 5, Nov 21, Dec 5, and Dec 21.
+Upcoming meal dates are the 2nd Friday of the month through at least May 2026.
 Thank you to our sponsors and donors for helping make this happen: Maria Rodriguez, St. Theresa of Calcutta Parish, Vicki & Terry Vicars, The African American Community Fund of the Foundation for Appalachia, Schwebel's Bakery, Jack Kravitz, Ariana Wyndham, Jimmy's Italian Specialties, West 34, Rotary Club of Youngstown, and Bike Belmont.

 SUPPORT

-Program and operational support has been received from: The Raymond John Wean Foundation, Community Foundation of the Mahoning Valley (General Fund, International Institute Fund, The Legow Family Fund, Roberta M. Hannay Charitable Fund, Kennedy Family Fund, The Arnett Family Fund, Willanna and William DiCiero Memorial Fund), Youngstown Foundation, Thomases Family Endowment of the Youngstown Area Jewish Federation, Swanston Memorial Foundation, Trumbull Memorial Health Foundation, Western Reserve Health Foundation, Cafaro Family Foundation, BRITE Energy Innovators, Walmart Spark Good, League of American Bicyclists, The Ohio Climate Justice Fund of the US Energy Foundation, Mahoning Valley Punk Flea, Enbridge Foundation, Farmer's National Bank, African American Community Fund of the Foundation for Appalachian Ohio, St. Teresa of Calcutta Parish, and Unitarian Universalist Church of Youngstown.
+Program and operational support has been received from: The Raymond John Wean Foundation, Community Foundation of the Mahoning Valley (General Fund, International Institute Fund, The Legow Family Fund, Roberta M. Hannay Charitable Fund, Kennedy Family Fund, The Arnett Family Fund, Willanna and William DiCiero Memorial Fund), Youngstown Foundation, Thomases Family Endowment of the Youngstown Area Jewish Federation, Swanston Memorial Foundation, Trumbull Memorial Health Foundation, Western Reserve Health Foundation, Cafaro Family Foundation, BRITE Energy Innovators, Walmart Spark Good, League of American Bicyclists, The Ohio Climate Justice Fund of the US Energy Foundation, Mahoning Valley Punk Flea, Enbridge Foundation, Farmer's National Bank, African American Community Fund of the Foundation for Appalachian Ohio, St. Teresa of Calcutta Parish, Youngstown Rotary Foundation, Bike Belmont Committee, Rocket Community Fund, and Unitarian Universalist Church of Youngstown.

 THE TEAM